UPDATED: Oct 9 2018

 Additionally, there are three screws fastening the actual bar to the head unit.
 Although they live behind the built-in headlight, they're easy to get to.
 The headlight has a screw on the top and bottom of it.
 Access the top screw by unsticking and temporarily removing the top plastic pane of the head unit's faceplate.
 The bottom screw is always exposed.
 Once removed, you can gently reorient the light to the side to access and tighten the three metric bolts underneath.

-I chose a black socket cap M6 x 50mm bolt and a nylon lock nut.
+I chose a black socket cap bolt for aesthetics and a nylon lock nut.
 I wanted the bolt head in the front as it looks better than a nut.
 Center the hole as close as possible so that the nut and tip of the threading fits in that gap in the locking lever.
-Also note there is clearance for that nut between the lever and the stem— the lever does not sit flush with the stem when locked.
+Also note there is clearance for the nut between the lever and the stem— the lever does not sit flush with the stem when locked.

-To prepare to drill, I suggest eyeballing as close to the center as you can of the front of the stem and marking it.
+To prepare to drill, I suggest folding the stem so you are drilling downward, and marking the center before drilling.
 I measured the post at 44.5mm high from the top flat part of the upper half of the mechanism.
 The center of my hole ended up at 25mm from that flat part.

-Line up the stem top-to-bottom by putting in the lever collar's screw in as well to make it's lined up and the stem base is flush with the locking mechanism.
+Line up the stem top-to-bottom by putting in the lever collar's screw.
+Make sure the stem base is flush with the locking mechanism.

 Carefully drill as straight and centered as you can completely through the stem.
 This creates holes on both sides of the hollow stem and the thick aluminum post under it.

 That should smooth out all of the noises.
-Any more should just be a matter of the tightness of your locking mechanism or your new bolt.
+Any more should just be a matter of the tightness of your locking mechanism.